 - Submergent and emergent weed mapping

-- Fall and Spring lake clean up along roads and shoreline
+- Fall and Spring lake and watershed clean up along roads and shoreline

 The NPS Grants are designed to help abate pollutants that do not come from one source but many sources within our watershed.
-The pollutants we are concerned about are Nitrogen, Phosphorous and total suspended solids (TSS) that carry nutrients, all of these pollutants actually stimulate weed growth in the lake.
-Water running off our lawn, roads and other surfaces picks up nutrients, bacteria and chemicals and then deposits them into a watershed or lake through direct contact or storm drains.
+The pollutants we are concerned about are nitrogen, phosphorous and total suspended solids (TSS) that carry nutrients, all of these pollutants actually stimulate weed growth in the lake.
+Water running off our lawn, roads and other surfaces picks up nutrients, bacteria and chemicals and then deposits them into a watershed stream or lake through direct contact or storm drains.

 Simple but important things that lake and watershed residents can do to reduce pollutants:

 - “Buffer zones” of plantings at a water’s edge